-This year marks the 50th Anniversary of Desegregation at Appalachian State University.
+This year marks the 50th Anniversary of the Civil Rights Act of 1964.
 In 1964, William Roland Neely became the first African American student to enroll at ASU.

 L.E.A.D is a Multicultural Student Development program that is designed to create fellowship among students and families of different backgrounds and to help ease their transition to Appalachian State University.

 ASUnity is a new and dynamic Residential Learning Community open to all levels of undergraduate students.
 Click here to learn more about ASUnity and how to apply!

 A Quality Enhancement Plan, or QEP, is a requirement of the affirmation of accreditation process Appalachian is currently undergoing with the Southern Association of Colleges and Schools.
 The QEP serves as a roadmap that addresses a well-defined topic related to improving student learning.
 Appalachian has chosen its QEP...